novemberisms/calcifer/README.md

 and that's it!
 We're basically declaring a global function called `import` for convenience.

-You can now start writing calcifer classes and instantiating them like so:
+You can now start writing calcifer classes and instantiating them.

 ## Writing a Calcifer class